Malharjv/boilerexams-application-project/README.md

 ## API Proxy

-The application uses a Vite proxy to handle CORS issues.
-The proxy configuration is set in `vite.config.js` and routes `/api/*` requests to `https://api.boilerexams.com`.
+The application uses different proxy methods for development and production:

+- **Development**: A Vite proxy configured in `vite.config.js` routes `/api/*` requests to `https://api.boilerexams.com` to handle CORS issues during local development.

+- **Production (Vercel)**: A serverless function at `api/questions/[id].js` handles API requests when deployed on Vercel.
+The function proxies requests to the BoilerExams API and adds necessary CORS headers.

 ## Technologies Used